 "Should we suppose this government to resemble king, lords, and commons, we of this "state" {411} should be like an English county.
 An English county Cannot control the government.
 Virginia cannot control the government of Congress any more than the county of Kent can control that of England.
 Advert to the power thoroughly.
 One of our first complaints, under the former government, was the quartering of troops upon us.
 This was one of the principal reasons for dissolving the connection with Great Britain.
 Here we may have troops in time of peace.
 They may be billeted in any manner to tyrannize, oppress, and crush us.

-that our own representatives Congress will not exercise their powers oppressively; that
+We are told, we are afraid to trust ourselves; that our own representatives Congress will not exercise their powers oppressively; that we shall not enslave ourselves; that the militia cannot enslave themselves,

 Who has enslaved France, Spain, Germany, Turkey, and other countries which groan under tyranny?
 They have been "enslaved by the hands of their own people".

-will be only as it "has been" "every where else".
+If it will be so in America, it will be only as it "has been" "every where else".

 I am still persuaded that the power of calling forth the militia, to execute the laws of the Union, is dangerous.
 We requested the gentleman to show the cases where the militia would be wanting to execute the laws.
 Have we received a satisfactory answer?

-we shall find great danger.
+When we consider this part, and compare it to other parts, which declare that Congress may declare war, and that the President shall command the regular troops, militia, and navy, we shall find great danger.
 Under the order of Congress, they shall suppress insurrections.
 Under the order of Congress, they shall be called to execute the "laws".
 It will result, of course, that this is to be a government of force.
 Look at the part which speaks of excises, and you will recollect that those who are to collect excises and duties are to be aided by military force.
 They have power to call them out, and to provide for arming, organizing, disciplining, them.
 Consequently, they are to make militia laws for this state.

 The honorable gentleman said that the militia should be called forth to quell riots.
 Have we not seen this business go on very well to-day without military force?
 It is a long-established principle of the common law of England, that civil force is sufficient to quell riots.
 To what length may it not be carried?
 A law may be made that, if twelve men assemble, if they do not disperse, they may be fired upon. {412} I think it is so in England.
 Does not this part of the paper bear a strong aspect?
 The honorable gentleman, from his knowledge, was called upon to show the instances, and he told us the militia may be called out to quell riots.
 They may make the militia travel, and act under a colonel, or perhaps under a constable.
 Who are to determine whether it be a riot or not?
+Those who are to execute the laws of the Union?

 If they have power to execute their laws in this manner, in what situation are we placed!